tristanchase/new-script/README.md

 # new-script
-Creates a new bash script with a description and some boilerplate
+Creates a new bash script with a description and some boilerplate.